Student Spotlight: Erna Gevondyan

 Erna Gevondyan is building an impressive academic resume.

-"My relationship with the College has been growing since the day I stepped onto the campus," she said.
-"Everyone’s been extremely supportive and helpful."
+“My relationship with the College grew since the day I stepped onto the campus,” she said.
+“Everyone was extremely supportive and helpful.”

 “When I had first moved here, you can imagine the culture shock I experienced,” she said.
 “Although I had studied English grammar back at home, the spoken language seemed quite foreign.
 I didn’t understand what people were trying to say to me, and I was having an even harder time to make myself understood.”

 One month after arriving, Gevondyan started classes at College of DuPage.
 Although she dreamed of becoming a computer programmer, she feared the language barrier would prevent her from understanding difficult scientific concepts.
 Instead, she chose graphic design and found a supportive environment with caring teachers.

 But Gevondyan realized that she wanted to pursue her passion, so she switched to computer science.